theNewDynamic/oregonsadventurecoast.com/content/blog/why-track-field-fans-need-to-visit-oregon-s-adventure-coast.md

 ---
-title: Why Track & Field Fans Need to Visit Oregon’s Adventure Coast
+title: Fans of the World Athletics Championships Need to Visit Oregon’s Adventure Coast!
 date: 2022-04-26T04:00:00+00:00
-description: 'Visitors from all over the world have traveled to Oregon’s Adventure
-  Coast: Coos Bay, North Bend, Charleston to explore the hometown of internationally acclaimed track star Steve Prefontaine.
-If you are traveling to Oregon to attend the 2021 U.S. Olympic Team Trials - Track & Field in Eugene this summer, plan to come on down for a day or two! '
+description: 'Visitors from all over the world have traveled to Oregon’s Adventure Coast to explore the hometown of internationally acclaimed track star Steve Prefontaine, who helped to inspire the American running craze that began in the mid-1970s. '
 image: "/img/steve-prefontaine-mural-coos-bay-1.jpg"
 tags:
 - Steve Prefontaine